ClearC2/headlamp/readme.md

 After starting your mock server, you will have an api explorer at `http://localhost:<port>/_docs`.

 ## Configuration
-The second argument to the `documentAPI` function is a configuration object.
+The second argument to the `shine` function is a configuration object.
 All are optional.

 #### `title`
 Turns into the header of the api explorer.